-From May 2018 there will be 18 district wards in the South Lakeland District Council (SLDC) area, represented by 51 councillors.
-Most wards will be 3-councillor wards, the remaining ones 2-councillor.
-Currently there are 2 Labour councillors on SLDC.
-The next election date for SLDC seats will be 3rd May 2018.
+Since May 2018 there are 18 district wards in the South Lakeland District Council (SLDC) area, represented by 51 councillors.
+Most wards are 3-councillor wards, the remaining ones 2-councillor.
+Currently there are 3 Labour councillors on SLDC.
+The next election date for SLDC seats will be May 2019.

 Across the whole county, Cumbria County Council (CCC) has 84 councillors, of whom 26 are Labour members.
 In the SLDC area Cumbria County Council have 18 councillors representing 18 county electoral divisions in South Lakeland, one of whom is a Labour councillor.
 The next election date for CCC seats will be in 2021.
 Despite not having a majority of councillors, Labour in coalition with the Liberal Democrat councillors have control of the county council.

 Local Campaign Forums are based on council boundaries, enabling several CLPs that are part of the same local authority area to meet together to share ideas and resources and plan county wide strategies.
 This means that, along with the other 5 parliamentary constituencies in Cumbria, Westmorland and Lonsdale CLP elects representatives to Cumbria LCF.